thinkpad20/kirei/README.md

 [p $IO | p <- printFuncs];
 ```

-This list comprehension means "take each element `p` from the list `printFuncs` and put the result of calling `p` with the argument `$IO` into a new list".
+The `$IO` thingamajig is the top-level IO token: accessible only by module-scope functions (a.k.a. those declared outside of the scope of any subfunction), it's a global constant which allows module-scope functions to pass tokens to their subfunctions.
+More on this later.
+Anyway, this list comprehension means "take each element `p` from the list `printFuncs` and put the result of calling `p` with the argument `$IO` into a new list".
 We could also write this as

 ```
 map ($IO !) printFuncs;